jingxianthong/MalaysiaCovid-19Report/covid-19 webside/README.md

 ### In this project, the **deaths_malaysia.csv** file serves as the primary dataset for analysis and implementation.

-## How do I use Task Scheduler?
-I have shown in the first steps.
+## Task Scheduler is operational as outlined earlier, with initial instructions provided.

 You don't have to initiate Python manually since Task Scheduler is employed for the automatic execution of every Python file in this project at regular intervals.